mat-s/100-days-of-code/r1-log.md

 ### Day 31: February 27, 2021
 **Today's Progress**: Off topic learning today: For another side project I digged into SOAP requests and another new API

+### Day 32 &33: March 1, 2021
+**Today's Progress**: The last two days I got caught up in a Wordpress problem with custom taxonomies and translations.
+I am still trying to solve that problem, but the learnings are soo far lower then the frustration...
+It is good to know that there is a big learning at the end of that ;)